 Art is for everyone.

-Let’s be clear (albeit unoriginal): The contemporary commercial art world has become bloated and self-important, and at times a parody of itself.
-It’s the damn duct-taped banana, it’s the reports coming out of Christie’s and Sotheby’s for sales that top tens of (if not a hundred +) million dollars, it’s entering gallery spaces that feel unwelcoming and uncomfortable at every turn.
+Let’s be clear (albeit unoriginal): It’s the damn duct-taped banana, it’s the reports coming out of Christie’s and Sotheby’s for sales that top tens of (if not a hundred +) million dollars, it’s entering gallery spaces that feel unwelcoming and uncomfortable at every turn.
 It makes no sense yet there’s no cohesive attempt to reconcile this bizarre culture-cum-luxury market for the common folk.

-Last year, Monet’s Meules (1890) sold for $110.7 millions dollars.
+Last year, Monet’s Meules (1890) sold for $110.7 million dollars.
 Now probably Monet, more than some artists at auction, has mass appeal.
 Lots of people these days enjoy his work.
-But with a price tag like that you’ll be hard pressed to find a person for whom that sale makes sense.
+But with a price tag like that, you’ll be hard-pressed to find a person for whom that sale makes sense.

 Then there’s the issue of a market full-to-the-brim with so much art that most people just don’t like.
 It’s not that it shouldn’t exist, some people love it and that’s great.
 But should it be dominating the market in a way that leaves little room for anything else to be talked about?
 I’d argue that’s a mistake that carries with it a ripple effect that rubs a lot of people the wrong way and propagates an increasingly isolating art-world that serves only the needs of a very privileged few.